elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

   - Accessibility
 ---

+!!!
+Checklist

+    - Clearly label your materials with the chosen licence
+    - Include your contact information in case anyone needs to ask you any questions about your materials or their use
+    - Cite any other creators’ materials that you include in yours - do not reuse others’ works if you are not sure about their permissions
+    - Check with your institute/company if there are any specific licence rules or guidance

 ## Description

 This chapter will explain how you can encourage use and reuse of training materials through choosing appropriate licences.
 It will cover the different licence options available to date and consider the implications for users.
 It will also explain the practicalities of implementing your chosen licences and give an awareness of common issues to consider.